Katrin Glinka

 Was soll schon schiefgehen?
 Kulturtheorie als kritische Gegenwartsreflexion,

-Potsdam University of Applied Sciences, Department of Design
+Potsdam University of Applied Sciences, Design Department

 • 2018Workshop